-UNIT 1: How can the diversity of materials be explained?
+UNIT 1: HOW CAN THE DIVERSITY OF MATERIALS BE EXPLAINED?

 WHAT IS STUDIED?
-Area of Study 1

-How can knowledge of elements explain the properties of matter?

-- The atomic nature of matter

-- Electron arrangements and the periodic table

-- Metals and Ionic bonding

-- · Quantifying atoms and compounds

-How can the versatility of non-metals be explained?

-- · Materials from molecules

-- Intermolecular forces

-- Carbon lattices and carbon nanomaterials

-- Organic compounds and polymers

-Investigation:

-Students communicate findings from a self-selected research investigation into materials.

-- Practical activities

-- Practical reports

-- Library / internet research

-- Extended experimental investigation

-- Analysis of data

-- Presenting chemical information using written, oral, visual or multimedia formats

-- Tests

-- End of semester examination

-UNIT 2: What makes water such a unique chemical?

-How do substances interact with water?

-- Properties of water - Water as a universal solvent and Aqueous Solutions - Acid-base (proton-transfer) reactions in water - Redox (electron transfer) reactions in water

-How are substances in water measured and analysed?

-- Water sample analysis

-- Analysis for salts and organic compounds in water

-- Volumetric Analysis

-Practical Investigation:

-Students design and undertake a practical investigation related to water quality

-- Practical activities

-- Practical reports

-- Library / internet research

-- Extended experimental investigation

-- Analysis of data

-- Presenting chemical information using written, oral visual or multimedia formats

-- Tests

-- End of semester examination
+Area of Study 1 - How can knowledge of elements explain the properties of matter?
+The atomic nature of matter Electron arrangements and the periodic table Metals and Ionic bonding Quantifying atoms and compounds Area of Study 2 - How can the versatility of non-metals be explained?
+Materials from molecules Intermolecular forces Carbon lattices and carbon nanomaterials Organic compounds and polymers Area of Study 3 - Research Investigation: Students communicate findings from a self-selected research investigation into materials.
+WHAT TYPE OF WORK IS DONE?
+Practical activities Practical reports Library / internet research Extended experimental investigation Analysis of data Presenting chemical information using written, oral, visual or multimedia formats Tests End of semester examination UNIT 2: WHAT MAKES WATER SUCH WHAT IS STUDIED?
+Area of Study 1 - How do substances interact with water?
+Properties of water Water as a universal solvent and Aqueous Solutions Acid-base (proton-transfer) reactions in water Redox (electron transfer) reactions in water Area of Study 2 - How are substances in water measured and analysed?
+Water sample analysis Analysis for salts and organic compounds in water Volumetric Analysis WHAT TYPE OF WORK IS DONE?
+Practical activities Practical reports Library / internet research Extended experimental investigation Analysis of data Presenting chemical information using written, oral visual or multimedia formats Tests End of semester examination Area of Study 3 - Practical Investigation: Students design and undertake a practical investigation